These homemade migas breakfast tacos are so easy to make! They are tortillas filled with eggs, tomatoes, jalapenos, cheese, and avocados.

 - Heat a non-stick skillet over medium heat.
 Take each tortilla and lightly toast both sides, about 20 seconds per side.
 Set aside the tortillas.

-- Crack the eggs into a bowl and whisk with a fork until blended.
+- Add the oil or butter to coat the skillet and heat for 30 seconds.
 Add the eggs to the skillet.
-As eggs are starting to cook, add the tomato and jalapeno.
-Stir as you would scrambled eggs and cook until about 1-2 minutes from being done.
+As eggs are starting to cook, add the diced tomato and jalapeno.
+Stir as you would scrambled eggs and cook until about 30 seconds from being done.

 - Add the crushed tortilla chips to the pan and stir to combine.
 Season the eggs with salt and pepper.